The words business-professional attire hold certain expectations of formality.

-When it comes to trends, business professional attire is highly polished and conservative.
-Business-casual is more relaxed and less formal.
-Both dress codes still require a certain level of care and maintenance.
+When it comes to trends, business-professional attire is highly polished and conservative.
+The business-casual is more relaxed and less formal.
+However, both dress codes still require a certain level of care and maintenance.

-There is no veering from the rules of business professional; it is formal, and that allows very little interpretation.
-Business casual tends to run on a spectrum of how dressy you are expected to be, based on the guidelines your office sets.
+There is no veering from business-professional rules; it is formal, allowing very little interpretation.
+On the other hand, business casual tends to run on a spectrum of how dressy you are expected to be, based on your office guidelines.

-There are two styles of lapel you will find on suits that are proper for business casual: peak and notch lapels.
-Both are acceptable for the business professional dress code.
+You will find two lapel styles on suits that are proper for business casual: peak and notch lapels.
+Both are acceptable for the business-professional dress code.

 A notch lapel is the best style to choose; it is the traditional standard, and it always looks good.
 Anybody can look elegant in a notch lapel jacket.